How Workers Comp Insurance Gets Weaponized Against Small Biz

 The rate for this client was originally $0.30 per hundred dollars of payroll.
 The insurance company retroactively changed them to a class with a $7.54 rate.

 This insurance company didn’t misunderstand the nature of this small business when they issued the policies — they just hadn’t done any underwriting of the insured at all, because it was Assigned Risk.
-When they finally got around to an audit, though, they genuinely believed that, under the Workers Comp classification rules, this class, used for circuses and rodeos (and also demolition derbies!) was really and truly the right class for the people who trained and transported performing house cats.
+When they finally got around to an audit, though, they genuinely believed that, under the Workers Comp classification rules, this new class, used for circuses and rodeos (and also demolition derbies!) was really and truly the right class for the people who trained and transported performing house cats.

 We got that corrected.
 Eventually.
 And the insurance company fought every step of the way.
 They probably still think ill of me for, in their eyes, helping a policyholder avoid proper premiums.
 Sigh.

 My experience with people in the insurance industry has been that these folks are among the most decent, honest, professional, and ethical people I’ve ever known.
 So these Shock Audit problems don’t arise because of some evil conspiracy to overcharge businesses.
 Insurance company personnel are rightly concerned about those policyholders who try to cheat the system.
-It’s a real and legitimate concern, because some employers do try to cheat on their Workers Comp insurance.
+It’s a real and legitimate concern, because some employers do try to cheat on their Workers Comp insurance premiums.

 But in their zeal to guard against having their pockets picked, insurers sometimes end up inadvertently picking the pockets of innocent small businesses (and sometimes not-so small businesses.)
 Insurance companies expend significant effort and resources to catch situations where policyholders aren’t paying the fair and proper premiums.
 And perhaps understandably, they don’t, in my experience, devote anywhere near similar effort and resources to spotting instances where they’ve inadvertently overcharged a business.
 Human nature, I guess.